SPECIFIC HEAT CAPACITY

 You also need a stop clock or stopwatch.

 In the experiment electrically energy is transferred and converted to heat energy which is absorbed by the block, increasing its temperature and increasing its thermal energy store.
+The electrical current in the circuit does work on the heater and so transferring electrical energy from the power supply to the heaters thermal energy store which in turn is transferred to the metal block's energy store and therefore its temperature rises.

 Procedure and measurements